nsdf-fabric/nsdf-catalog/src/services/rest_endpoint/README.md

-# REST Endpoint
+# NSDF-Catalog REST Endpoint

-This REST Endpoint serves two purposes:
+The NSDF-Catalog REST Endpoint serves the following purposes:
  * Backend for the web-based search frontend (VUE-based SPA)
-    * Backend for searches through the Python client library (nsdf-data-catalog)
+ * Backend for searches through the Python client library (nsdf-catalog)